ktoddbrown/CoSoDat/README.md

 ## Data point tuple
 Terms are generally associated with a value-unit-method tupple that identify the expected range of the term across all possible units, common units, and a method description of _common methodologies_ that might _drive different interpretation_ of the data points.
-Most methods are keyed lists with exclusive definitions grouped under the same category.
+Most methods are keyed lists with exclusive definitions grouped under the same category (`control_vocabulary`).
-Bulk density below is given as an example.
+Ranges are provided when numerical values can be constraind (generally as 0-Inf or 0-1) Bulk density below is given as an example.

 ```